Herod 1. Herod the Great. Born some time around 70BC.

 Herod 6.
 Herod Agrippa I. Son of Aristobulus.
 Born about 10BC.

 Educated in Rome.
 Established friendships with Caligula and Claudius.
-Appointed ruler in place of his uncle Herod Antipas in 39AD, then made Governor of Judaea in 41AD.
-Recorded in Acts 12 as beheading James, imprisoning Peter, and, when Herod refused to give God the glory for the worship he was receiving from the people of Tyre and Sidon, dying of worms in 44AD.
+Appointed ruler in place of his uncle Herod Antipas in 39AD, then made King of Judaea in 41AD.
+Recorded in Acts 12 as beheading James the brother of John, imprisoning Peter, and, when Herod refused to give God the glory for the worship he was receiving from the people of Tyre and Sidon, dying of worms in 44AD.

 Herod 7.
 Herod Agrippa II.
 Son of Agrippa I. Born about 27AD.

 Grew up in Rome.
-Received oversight of Chalcis/Chalkis (in northern Syria) and of the Jewish Temple in 48AD.
-Appointed tetrarchy of Philip and Lysanias (also in the north).
+Received the small kingdom of Chalcis/Chalkis (in northern Syria) which included oversight over the Jewish Temple in 48AD following the death of his uncle.
+In 53AD he was deprived of this kingdom, but appointed governor of the tetrarchy of Philip and Lysanias in the north.
+Two years later Nero added the city of Tiberias in Galilee and other villages.
 His sister Drusilla had married Felix, the Roman governor, who had imprisoned Paul for two years.
 Now, before Agrippa and his other sister Berenice, and the new Roman governor Festus in 59AD, Paul made his defence at Caesarea (Maritima - not Philippi) in Acts 26.
 "King Agrippa, do you believe the prophets?
 I know that you believe".
 Then Agrippa said to Paul, "Almost you persuade me to be a Christian".
-Later, Agrippa sent troops to support Rome in the Jewish-Roman war culminating in the fall of Jerusalem in 70AD.
+Later, Agrippa sent troops to support Rome in the Jewish-Roman war that culminated in the fall of Jerusalem in 70AD.
+He lived on terms of intimacy with the historian Josephus, supplying him with information for his history, "Antiquities of the Jews".
 Died in Rome, perhaps about 100AD.

-Click here for an excellent map of the Roman Empire.
-Click an area to see all cities and provinces.
+Click here for a full map of the Roman Empire.

 Click here for a history of Jerusalem since 70 AD.